gdtk-uq/gdtk/doc/developer-notes.md

 and merge code from one to the other.
 We don't wish to pay that price, yet.

-So, given that we have a linear history, what's the best way to develop against it?
+So, given that we have a linear history of the master branch, what's the best way to develop against it?

 I like to work on a single issue in any one development session.